pratiknabriya/Merchandise-Popularity-Prediction-Challenge/README.md

 The submission will be evaluated using the Log Loss metric.
 One can use log_loss(y_true, y_pred) to calculate the same.

-For more details, visit: https://www.machinehack.com/hackathons/merchandise_popularity_prediction_challenge/overview
+For more details, visit [hackathon webpage](https://www.machinehack.com/hackathons/merchandise_popularity_prediction_challenge/overview).

 ## My Solution Summary